bazaarvoice/bv-android-sdk/README.md

 Bazaarvoice Android SDK Source Code Development Repo

-The Android version is currently set to API 7 (2.1).
+The Android version is currently set to API Level 3.
 The var is in project.properties.

-The android-sdk directory is currently set to my path (Andy).
-The var is in local.properties.

 System Requirements